 RALEIGH – One dozen Campbell Law alumni were sworn in to the U.S. Supreme Court bar on Monday, April 15, in Washington, D.C.

 Admission to the bar allows attorneys to practice before the nation’s highest court, and conveys other benefits, such as preferred seating at courtroom hearings.
 To qualify, applicants must have been admitted to practice in a state’s highest court for at least three years, and be in good standing.
 Dean J. Rich Leonard, a former federal bankruptcy judge, accompanied the contingent to Washington.
+Kimberly Miller ’07, a trial lawyer at the law firm of Owens & Miller in Raleigh, served as movant for the group.

 The newly admitted lawyers were allowed to attend Monday as the Supreme Court heard arguments in two matters: a trademark case dealing with the registration of vulgar marks, and a securities case involving the rights of investors to sue for faulty disclosures in tender offers.